 Various dogs have different play styles that may not be compatible with your dog.

-Ask yourself: Does your dog love to play with other dogs?
+Does your dog like to play with other dogs?

 3. Off Leash:

 You must be comfortable with your dog running off leash in a large pen with other off-leash dogs.

 Some dog parks recommend taking off your dog’s collar or harness to avoid getting caught or grabbed by the other dogs.

 This is pretty risky if you ever needed to quickly grab your pup when a dog fight breaks out.